Molecular Biology Graduate Student Guidelines & Requirements

-Following the first year, students leave the Program and formally enter one of the six basic science departments to continue thesis research.
+Following the first year, students leave the Program and formally enter one of the seven basic science departments to continue thesis research.
 The Program continues to monitor student performance after the first year and encourages uniform standards and procedures between the participating departments.

 I. First Year of Graduate Study